It’s a question that gets asked time-and-time again, why is blue cheese mold safe to eat?

 Plus, blue cheese mold even boosts your brain health.

-Now, with all these positives you could be tempted to literally live off blue cheese, in the hope of living a healthier lifestyle.
+Now, with all these positives you could be tempted to live off blue cheese, in the hope of living a healthier lifestyle.

 However, you must remember that blue cheese is still cheese, so it is fairly high in calories and fat.

-Obviously, eating blue cheese in moderation is fine, plus you get to enjoy the various health benefits.
+Eating blue cheese in moderation is fine, plus you get to enjoy the various health benefits.

 But, much the same as any other type of food, if you overdo it on the blue cheese, you’ll suffer the consequences.